Individual Sessions

 Mindfulness what it is and how it can help in life.

-Emotional resilience why we might feel certain ways and how to manage the big powerful feelings such as anger and anxiety.
+Emotional resilience why we might feel certain ways and how to manage the big feelings.

 What happens in the brain and body when we feel different ways and how mindfulness can help.